SheetMetalConnect/Metaal-Kompas/content/platform-as-a-service-in-de-industrie.md

 ---
+tags:
+  - 'innovatie-en-toekomsttrends'
+  - '🧹draft'

 title: Platform as a Service in de industrie (PaaS)
-tags: [industrie, digitalisering, innovatie-en-toekomsttrends]
 ---
 *Platform as a Service in de industrie (PaaS)* is een begrip binnen de industriële digitalisering en innovatie & toekomsttrends.

 ## Definitie